-When we take all of these building blocks together we can certainly build a very dismal castle.
-Future transnational regulatory regimes are likely to arise in relatively high tech or otherwise complex spheres of activity.
+When all of these building blocks are taken together, one can certainly build a very dismal castle.
+Future transnational regulatory regimes are likely to arise in relatively high-tech or otherwise complex spheres of activity.
 They are likely to face the usual national paradox.
-Member states will not become member states without strongly institutionalized member state representation in the regulatory bodies.
-And, given the near impossibility of creating genuine, direct electoral responsibility for such bodies, national representation will provide the only available means of achieving any sort of democratic legitimacy.
-Yet if the institutional structure of the regime is highly politicized in the sense of providing for veto-like or near veto-like powers, or even very strong log rolling capacities, for participating states, the substantive, transnational rationality of the regulations produced will be at grave risk.
-The difficult of achieving electorally based legitimacy, the high tech nature of the sought-after regulation and the potentially disruptive force of national political interests may, á la the E. U., provide a heightened appeal for technocratic government.
-Turning over key decisions to technical experts with one or more drawn from each member state can provide the appearance of national representation while in reality achieving only the representation of the interests the technical experts derive from their particular expertise.
+States will not become members without strongly institutionalized Member State representation in the regulatory bodies.
+And given the near impossibility of creating genuine, direct electoral responsibility for such bodies, national representation will provide the only available means of achieving any sort of democratic legitimacy.
+Yet if the institutional structure of the regime is highly politicized in the sense of providing for veto-like or near veto-like powers, or even very strong logrolling capacities for participating states the substantive, transnational rationality of the regulations produced will be at grave risk.

-Given current anti-command and control sentiment and the resulting vogue in soft-law and quasi-corporatist regulatory negotiation, technocratic decisions may be conveyed by various murmurs among insiders, that is among the regulators and the regulated, that by their very nature are difficult for the supposed regulatory beneficiaries to follow, let alone, challenge.
-In response, those transnational interests with the resources to organize well will, with more or less success, form NGOs that will seek to bull their way into both the technocratic decision processes and the corporatist negotiation processes.
+The difficulty of achieving electorally based legitimacy, the high-tech nature of the sought-after regulation, and the potentially disruptive force of national political interests may, á la E.U., provide a heightened appeal for technocratic government.
+Turning over key decisions to technical experts with one or more drawn from each Member State can provide the appearance of national representation while in reality achieving only the representation of the interests technical experts derive from their particular expertise.
+Given current anticommand-and-control sentiment and the resulting vogue in soft law and quasicorporatist regulatory negotiation,25 technocratic decisions may be conveyed by various murmurs among insiders-among the regulators and the regulated.
+But these decisions by their very nature are difficult for the supposed regulatory beneficiaries to follow, let alone challenge.
+In response, those transnational interests with the resources to organize proficiently will, with more or less success, form NGOs that will seek to bully their way into both the technocratic decision processes and the corporatist negotiation processes.

-Given that one appealing mode of moving toward technocracy with a sop to national interest and or the promise of neutrality among national interests is the independent agency with some sort of nominal board of directors of national representatives, independent agencies are likely to proliferate creating both severe problems of coordination and an extreme diffusion of authority that renders any sort of democratic accountability even more difficult.

-And finally the technocratic corporatist non-democratic nature of these transnational regulatory networks will be disguised and lauded as the newest triumph of deliberation, deliberation that, by definition, produces the best, most rational, achievement of the shared values of mankind.
+One appealing mode of moving toward technocracy, with a sop to national interest and the promise of neutrality among national interests, is the independent agency with some sort of nominal board of directors of national representatives.
+This would likely result in the proliferation of independent agencies, creating both severe problems of coordination and extreme diffusion of authority, which in turn would render any sort of democratic accountability even more difficult.
+And finally, the technocratic, corporatist, nondemocratic nature of these transnational regulatory networks would be disguised and lauded as the newest triumph of deliberation, one that by definition produces the best, most rational achievement of the shared values of mankind.